Prescribing Morse scalar curvatures: pinching and Morse theory: Existence results

-\begin{rem} Following our proof, the above result and thence the other ones in this subsection can be extended to $S^3$ without any pinching requirement due to single-bubbling.
+\begin{remark} Following our proof, the above result and thence the other ones in this subsection can be extended to $S^3$ without any pinching requirement due to single-bubbling.
 Note that from \cite{lizhu} problem \eqref{eq:scin} is always solvable on other three-manifolds.
-In four dimensions one can relax the pinching condition using constraints on multi-bubbling solutions as found in \cite{[BCCH4]} and \cite{yy2}. \end{rem}
+In four dimensions one can relax the pinching condition using constraints on multi-bubbling solutions as found in \cite{[BCCH4]} and \cite{yy2}. \end{remark}

 Before proving Theorem \ref{t:pq} we need some preliminaries.
 First we specify more precisely the asymptotic profile of the \underline{single-bubbling} solutions $u_{\tau,x_i}$ as in Theorem \ref{t:ex-multi}.
 If $\varphi_{a,\l}$ is as in \eqref{eq:bubbles}, then there exists